paakkis/binary-classifier-ROC-DET-EER/README.md

-Analysis of the performance of a binary classifier (speech recognition) for my bachelors thesis.
+Analysis of the performance of a binary classifier (speech recognition) for bachelors thesis.

 Functions used in the analysis can be used to analyze any binary classifier by importing the related datafiles.